💳 This Case Study focuses on Payments.

 - Select payment type – Define the transaction context to enable contextual filtering.

-- To > From – Source and destination mapping
+- To > From – Source and destination mapping.

 - Existing or New Beneficiary – Slightly prioritise recall (existing payee) over data entry (new payee) to reduce user effort.